framewiki/awesome-framework/README.md

 ## Accessories

 ## Hardware Support
+> **Note**
+> Parts listed as community validated are not on Framework's list of officially supported parts.
+While they have been tested by members of the community, there is no guarantee that they will work for you.
 ### Storage
 - [Officially Validated SSD List](https://knowledgebase.frame.work/en_us/what-storage-ssd-parts-are-compatible-with-the-framework-laptop-rJOOeHU0_)
+- [SK Hynix Gold P31](https://www.amazon.com/dp/B08DKB5LWY) - Community validated SSD.
+Available in 500GB, 1TB and 2TB sizes.
+- [Crucial P2](https://www.amazon.com/gp/product/B086BGWNY8/) - Community validated SSD.
+Available in 256GB, 500GB, 1TB and 2TB.

 ### Memory
 - [Officially Validated DRAM List](https://knowledgebase.frame.work/en_us/what-memory-dram-parts-are-compatible-with-the-framework-laptop-ry_jbS8Ru)
 ### WiFi Cards